James F. Mensing

 Edgewood Institute

-James F. Mensing is executive director of the Edgewood Center for Children and Families at the Edgewood Institute.
-He was formerly a senior research analyst at the Center for Families, Children, and the Courts with the Judicial Council of California.
-He was also a practicing attorney with Florida Rural Legal Services (FRLS); senior senior legal editor and writer with Matthew Bender & Co Inc, a division of LexisNexis Group.
-He was a lecturer and researcher at the University of California, Berkeley.
-Mensing received his JD from New England Law–Boston, and his PhD in education from the University of California, Berkeley.
+James F. Mensing is the executive director of the Edgewood Center for Children and Families at the Edgewood Institute.
+He was a senior research analyst at the Center for Families, Children, and the Courts with the Judicial Council of California, contributing to policy development and research initiatives to improve family and juvenile court systems.
+He has also practiced law with Florida Rural Legal Services (FRLS), advocating for underserved communities, and worked as a senior legal editor and writer with Matthew Bender & Co Inc., a division of LexisNexis Group, specializing in legal publications.
+He was formerly a lecturer and researcher at the Berkeley School of Education, focusing on education policy and child development.
+Mensing earned his JD from New England Law–Boston and his PhD in education from the University of California, Berkeley.

 Publications by James F. Mensing